ansys/pyansys-dev-guide/doc/source/packaging/structure.rst

 Although both terms are used interchangeably, there is a key difference between
 them: a Python package is a collection of Python modules and sub-packages while a Python Library is a collection of Python packages.
-Figure :numref:`python pkg lib diagram` exposes this.
+Figure :numref:`python pkg lib diag` exposes this.

-.. include:: diagrams/python_library_diagram.rst
+.. include:: diag/python_library_diag.rst

 Required Files for a PyAnsys Project